Bob Carlos Clarke

-Robert Carlos Clarke (24 June 1950 – 25 March 2006) was a British-Irish photographer who made erotic images of women as well as documentary, portrait and commercial photography.
+Robert Carlos Clarke (24 June 1950 – 25 March 2006) was a British-Irish photographer who made erotic images of women as well as documentary, portrait, and commercial photography.

 Carlos Clarke produced six books during his career: The Illustrated Delta of Venus (1980), Obsession (1981), The Dark Summer (1985), White Heat (1990), Shooting Sex (2002), Love Dolls Never Die (2004), and one DVD, Too Many Nights (2006).

-His work is held in the collection of the National Portrait Gallery, London.
+His work is held in the collection of the National Portrait Gallery in London.

-Life and work
+Life and career

-Carlos Clarke was born in Cork, Ireland and educated at more than one English public school including Wellington College, Berkshire.
-After school and after a gap in Dublin working in various low-level positions at advertising agencies and newspapers as a trainee journalist and a brief spell in Belfast in 1969, Carlos Clarke moved back to England in the latter half of 1970 and enrolled in Worthing College of Art in West Sussex.
+Carlos Clarke was born in Cork, Ireland, and educated at numerous English public schools, including Wellington College.
+After school and working as a trainee journalist and a brief job in Belfast in 1969, Carlos Clarke moved back to England in the latter half of 1970 and enrolled in Worthing College of Art in West Sussex.

-By 1975 he had moved to Brixton, London, and enrolled in the London College of Printing.
-He later went on to complete an MA from the Royal College of Art in photography, graduating in 1975.
+By 1975, he had moved to Brixton, London, and enrolled in the London College of Printing.
+He later went on to complete an MA degree from the Royal College of Art in photography, graduating in 1975.

-He initially in 1969 or 1970 began photographing nudes as a means of making money; using his fellow students as models he shot for Paul Raymond Publications, Men Only and Club International.
+Initially in the 1970s, he began photographing nudes as a means of making money.
+He used his fellow students as models he shot for Paul Raymond Publications, Men Only, and Club International.

 Carlos Clarke's first encounter with photographing models in rubber and latex was an experience with a gentleman called 'The Commander', a publisher of a magazine for devotees of rubber wear who had contacted Carlos Clarke to shoot for his publication.
 The British pop artist Allen Jones was a good friend of Carlos Clarke.
 Jones' work drew heavily on fetishism and he advised the younger photographer to lay off the fetish scene.
-He is "often referred to as the British Helmut Newton".
+He is known as "the British Helmut Newton".

 Personal life

-While at Worthing he met Sue Frame, later his first wife.
-Knowing that she was a part-time model he "knew he had to become a photographer without delay" and persuaded her to pose for him on a chromed 650 cc Triumph Bonneville.
+While at Worthing, he met Sue Frame, later his first wife.
+Knowing that she was a part-time model, he instantly became a photographer and persuaded her to pose for him on a chromed 650 cc Triumph Bonneville.
 In 1975, a couple of years later, they married at Kensington Registry Office.
+Carlos Clarke was later remarried with his wife Lindsey.
+The couple had a daughter.

 Death

-Carlos Clarke committed suicide on 25 March 2006.
-He is survived by his wife Lindsey and their daughter.
-He is buried in West Brompton cemetery.
+Carlos Clarke died by suicide on 25 March 2006 after jumping in front of an incoming train.
+He was 55 years old.